-This is a fantastic bundle which includes everything you need to know about Boxing Day across 22 in-depth pages.
-These are ready-to-use Boxing Day worksheets that are perfect for teaching students about the Boxing Day which is a holiday celebrated on the day after Christmas Day.
-It originated in the United Kingdom, and is celebrated in a number of countries that previously formed part of the British Empire.
+This is a fantastic bundle which includes everything you need to know about Boxing Day across 23 in-depth pages.
+These are ready-to-use Boxing Day worksheets that are perfect for teaching students about the Boxing Day, also known as the Feast of St. Stephen, which is a secular holiday celebrated on the day after Christmas.
+December 26 is not only Santa Claus’ rest day but a public holiday in which every country has its own way of celebrating this festive event.

 Complete List Of Included Worksheets